paulgeser/besca-truncated/README.md

 conda activate besca
 ```

-Within this enviroment we can install besca using pip.
+Within this environment, we can install besca using pip.

 ```
 pip install git+https://github.com/bedapub/besca.git
 ```

-Now following the [instrution above](#binary) to set the executable flag to the binary file shipped with besca.
+Now following the [instruction above](#binary) to set the executable flag to the binary file shipped with besca.

 You should now have successfully installed besca.